 Outdoors, you can take advantage of the picnic tables and stone bench seating to make a day of it.
-There are over 600 metres (2,000 feet) of paths to explore and viewing platforms.
-This includes the Main, North and South platforms.
+Plus, as mentioned earlier, there are viewing platforms and over 600 metres (2,000 feet) of paths to explore.
+This includes the main, north and south platforms.
 You can also access O’Brien’s Tower.

 What are the best places to see Cliffs of Moher?

-From the visitor centre, you have the choice of quite a few viewing spots.
-Take your pick from the 3 main platforms that all offer stunning 360° panoramas.
+From the visitor centre, you have the choice of a few viewing spots.
+Take your pick from the 3 main platforms, all of which offer stunning 360° panoramas.